C. Maria Keet

 Links to foundational ontologies

 The foundational ontologies that can be selected in the current version each come in different formats/formalisations.
-This list contains the links to the files as provided by the BFO, DOLCE, and GFO developers.
+This list contains the links to the files as provided by the BFO, DOLCE, GFO, and SUMO developers.

 • BFO: Basic Formal Ontology (homepage):